rugglestyler/Power-Automate/NEO_Welcome_Email/Welcome_Email_ProcessSteps.md

 # 📘 Project Description: NCH Bi-Weekly New Employee Orientation Email Automation

-This document explains the steps taken to build a Power Automate flow that automates sending a personalized HTML welcome email to new hires at North Country Healthcare (NCH), without including proprietary code or credentials.
+This document explains the steps taken to build a Power Automate flow that automates sending a personalized HTML welcome email to new hires at your desired Company, without including proprietary code or credentials.

 ---